Harika-SVL/IAM-CloudFormation/notes.md

 ### AWS Managed Policies

-* Policies given aws by default are referred as Managed Policies
+* Policies given aws by default are referred as _**Managed Policies**_
 * These are generic policies created and managed by aws

 ![Alt text](shots/24.PNG)

 ### AWS Customer Managed Policies

-* These are custom policies defined by AWS USers for custom permissions.
+* These are custom policies defined by AWS Users for custom permissions
 * To Create Policies we need to understand
     * Service
     * Resource